lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9b_Use_dsub_for_Pipelines.md

 # Use dsub & Google Genomics (Pipelines) API

 ### Why do this
- - You want to the dsub tool to scale your analysis job
+ - USE the dsub tool to scale your analysis job
- - You are using a docker container image to run your your bioinformatics script or tool
+ - USE a docker container image to run your your bioinformatics script or tool

 ### What is this
  - An alternative to the gcloud tool, dsub adds user interfaces and workflow definition features that supplement the GCP Pipelines API